J-Uptegraph/CORI-Robot/README.md

 ---

 ## 🧠 Key Features
 - **ROS 2 Native**
-  Built using ROS 2 Humble for modularity and scalability.
+  Built using ROS 2 Jazzy for modularity and scalability.

 - **Gazebo Simulation**
-  Simulate a mobile base equipped with a camera in Gazebo + RViz.
+  Simulate a mobile base equipped with a camera in Gazebo Harmonic + RViz2.

 - **Color-Based Laundry Sorting**
   Uses OpenCV (Python) with HSV filtering to classify laundry colors.